 Frequently Asked Questions

-How is declination used in astrological charts?
+How is declination defined in astrological terms?

-What are parallels of declination in astrology?
+What is the significance of parallel aspects in astrology?